Future CMS Music Student-Info

 Q: Can my child take Band and Choir (or Band and Orchestra) (or Choir and Orchestra)?

-A: Yes, but they lose PE or the other exploratory classes (Art, Tech Ed (w/STEM), Consumer Science (w/Coding) and Health).
+A: Yes, but they lose PE or the other exploratory classes (Art, Tech Ed (w/STEM), Consumer Science (w/Coding) and an open class at this time).
 They can get some of these classes through our enrichment courses or after school sports or club activities.
 One of the best things about this situation is that a student can choose either PE or exploratory classes as part of taking a music class.

 Q: If a student does not take band in 6th grade, can the join in 7th.